 Mark Staples 770-468-4431 Executive Director and manager of construction

 Toni Turner 770-468-1521 Immediate past president and volunteer co-coordinator

 1386 Carver Road, Griffin GA 30224

-We are not taking applications at this time.
+We are not accepting applications

-Please check back periodically
+Please check back with us again later.

 Griffin Area Habitat for Humanity partners with a family to help them build a home with a mortgage they can afford when conventional house financing is not available to them.